Employment Tax Reduction Strategies: SUB Plans

 The following provides some of the potential advantages of adding a SUB Plan into your separation benefit packages:

 - Provides income protection.
-The separated employees’ pre-displacement wages are maintained, partially or fully, during the period they remain unemployed after the reduction in workforce.
+Maintain the separated employees’ pre-displacement wages, partially or fully, during the period they remain unemployed after the workforce reduction.

 - Inequity between employees.
 Traditional severance creates an inequity between employees in different states.
 In certain states, employees can receive severance payments and unemployment benefits concurrently.
-While other states will not allow a separated employee to receive unemployment benefits until the traditional severance is exhausted.
+Other states won’t allow separated employees to receive unemployment benefits until they exhaust the traditional severance.

 - Balance employer and employee needs.
 Balances the needs of separated employees with those of an employer undergoing a major organizational restructuring.